The Introduction to our book Mindful Retirement, with an overview of the contents

 The book you are reading now assumes there is an alternative to staying at work in order to stay alive.
 We start by defining retirement as withdrawal from the workforce.
 (The word “retirement” comes from a French term meaning to withdraw to a place of seclusion or safety.)
 The way we see it, everyone who remains in the workforce and continues to sell their labor as a commodity is not retired.
 Retirement is the part of life when we cease to sell our labor.

-The turmoil and fears and anxieties brought on by the prospect of retirement are the subjects of this book.
-We think everyone would do well, in the beginning stages of retirement, to retreat to a place of safety and seclusion; once there, to do some work of a new and different kind.
+Other people don’t seem capable of thinking about their retirement at all.
+They can’t see past the moment of retirement, like it’s just a blank wall without shape or meaning.
+The turmoils and fears and anxieties brought on by the prospect of retirement are the subjects of this book.
+We think everyone would do well, in the beginning stages of retirement, to retreat to a place of safety and seclusion; once there, do some work of a new and different kind.

 The retiree we have in mind is free from financial obligations and blessed with time and liberty.
 Yet it is also true that some retirees end up alone in a chair, in a quiet room, with no one to keep them company except themselves.
 We talk to those retirees, too.
 Assuming we have enough food to eat, medicine to stay healthy, caretakers to keep the windows clean and the roof watertight, then a final question always remains: How shall we pass the time?
 What might we talk about with ourselves?
 What if the self we discover in those long, quiet afternoons turns out to be boring, or cranky, or bad company?